jxnblk/blog/src/pages/interoperability.md

 It's still a valid approach to styling an application, but if you're using a modern front-end stack with React, I wouldn't recommend using a CSS library like these to build out an application.
-Libraries like [Styled Components][] and [Emotion][] are much better tools suited to the job and will save you a lot of headache in the long run.
+Libraries like [Styled Components][] and [Emotion][] are tools much better suited to the job and will save you a lot of headache in the long run.

 ## Let's not do this again

 Why am I talking about approaches to CSS from five years ago?
-Call be naive, but I like to think that humans are capable of learning from their past mistakes.
+Call me naive, but I like to think that humans are capable of learning from their past mistakes.
 A lot of modern front-end libraries are starting to settle on more standard, more interoperable APIs that help reduce lock-in.
 Take React and Preact, or Styled Components and Emotion.
 These libraries share virtually the same API, which means teams can easily migrate from one to another in the span of an afternoon.